Federal Notice for Background Checks Updated

 Be Aware of State Laws Limiting Background Checks

 In addition to the requirements of the FCRA, many states have further limitations on how employers may use information obtained via background checks.
 In Texas, for example, state law limits employers to a seven-year background check for positions offering to pay less than $75,000.
-For jobs that pay more than $75,000, employers may look all the way back to the age of 18.
+For jobs that pay more than $75,000, employers may look back to the age of 18.

 At Hendershot Cowart P.C., our labor & employment attorneys can assist you in reviewing your employment policies and processes to safeguard against violating state or federal background check guidelines.
 Contact our firm to schedule a consultation at your convenience.